maneshthankappan/DC-SWIDS_Framework/README.md

 * ##### DC-SWIDS_script.py:
 The following script prompts the user to  the SSID of the target access point (AP) in the Wi-Fi network.
 It then automatically identifies all clients connected to the AP and forwards their MAC addresses for monitoring module.
 Its main purpose is to identify the presence of MC-MitM attacks by verifying the status of stage 1 and stage 2 attacks based on attack signatures.
 Various MC-MitM attack signatures created are avialable in [MC-MitM-Attack-Dataset](https://github.com/maneshthankappan/MC-MitM-Attack-Dataset) "DC-SWIDS_script.py" implements the detection logic described in section 5 of our previous paper titled [A Signature-Based Wireless Intrusion Detection System Framework for Multi-Channel Man-in-the-Middle Attacks Against Protected Wi-Fi Networks](https://ieeexplore.ieee.org/abstract/document/10423016)  As such, this script is designed to be executed with a probe interval of 60 seconds.
 After the first probe interval, the same script will be executed in another thread with a delay of 10 seconds.
 This approach ensures continuous monitoring, allowing the an ADS node of DC-SWIDS framework to make attack decisions every 10 seconds after the initial probe interval.
 Furthermore, this script automatically select Wi-Fi cards and put them in monitor mode for passively monitoring the operating channel and if any oher unauthorized or rogue channels found.
-* ##### macaddresses.json:
-This file is utilized by the "DC-SWIDS_script.py" to retrieve the vendor details of connected clients by using their MAC addresses.
 ### Important Functions/varialbles and Libraries used
 * **Library Imports**:Libraries for GUI creation (PyQt5), thread handling (QThread, pyqtSignal, QObject), datetime operations, network packet handling (scapy), MQTT communication, and system operations are imported.
 * **Initialization of Global Variables**:Various global variables like interfaces (iface1, iface2), network identifiers (bssid, essid, channel), timing settings (probe_interval, launch_interval), and lists (mac_list) are initialized.